slothsoft/example-javascript-website/README.md

 Isn't it nice?

 But wait... the _bundle.js_ is still very big.
-So we'll add another module to minimize it, [uglify-js](https://www.npmjs.com/package/uglify-js).
+So we'll add another module to minimize it, [Butternut](https://github.com/Rich-Harris/butternut).

 ```
-npm install --save-dev uglify-js
+npm install --save-dev butternut
 ```

 (I'll keep adding these modules locally, because I have no idea why that would be a bad idea.)